Cinnamon Vs Cassia

 Cassia Cinnamon aka Chinese Cinnamon

-Just a warning, according to National Institutes of Health, it contains a significant amount of coumarin (up to 1%), so don't overdo it.
+Just a warning, according to the National Institutes of Health, it contains a significant amount of coumarin (up to 1%), so don't overdo it.

 Korintje Cinnamon

-You’ll spot it in spice racks worldwide because it blends seamlessly into pumpkin pie mixes, chai teas, and garam masala.
+You’ll spot it in spice racks worldwide because it blends seamlessly into pumpkin pie mixes, Chai teas, and garam masala.
 While it’s part of the Cassia family (so it has more coumarin than Ceylon), its levels are typically lower than Saigon or Chinese Cassia.
 Perfect for oatmeal cookies, French toast, or even lentil soups, Korintje adds gentle depth without stealing the spotlight.

 Saigon Cinnamon